D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 What should you do?

-- modify rule2 of nsg1 and set the source to teh approved address range
+- modify rule2 of nsg1 and set the source to the approved address range
 - delete rule3 of nsg1
 - modify rule3 of nsg1 and set the source to the approved IP range
 - modify rule1 of nsg1 and set the source to the approved IP range